-- 1. Lift the wheel up between the fork legs. - 2.
-Insert the wheel axle. - Install the axle bolt, and then lower the front wheel so that it is on the ground, and then put the sidestand down. - 4.
-Install the brake calipers by installing the bolts, and then tightening them to the specified torque.
+- Lift the wheel up between the fork legs. - 2.
+Insert the wheel axle. - Install the axle bolt, lower the front wheel so that it is on the ground, and then put the sidestand down. - 4.
+Install the brake caliper on each side by installing the bolts.